 Prior to Fast Cache, Marketpath CMS would load the main page entity, its associated page template, all partial nested templates, then all referenced objects like blog posts, calendar entries, banner images, menu items, etc. A standard home page typically has all of these.
 If it sounds like a lot going on that's because it is.
-Until the new Fast Cache feature was deployed Marketpath CMS did these processes and data lookups every single time it loaded a page and we did it incredibly fast.
+Until the new Fast Cache feature was deployed Marketpath CMS did these processes and data lookups every single time it a page loaded and we did it incredibly fast.
 Just not as fast as a single lookup for the cached version.

-Every site at every plan level has access to this feature.
+Every site at every plan level has access to this important CMS feature.
 Some of the more dynamically rendered sites may not see the benefit just yet, but we’re working on a “smart” Fast Cache for those sites so they cache only certain portions of a page and its templates.

 Matt Zentz launched Marketpath from a small Broad Ripple bungalow in February 2001 with a focus on custom web application development.
 He built the first, basic version of a hosted CMS called Webtools and shortly afterward expanded his team and created the first version of Marketpath CMS.